erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

 ## Legend
-The following symbols are used with each list item to make it clearer what kind of Vim keybindings support exist
+The following symbols and formattings are used with each list item to make it clearer what kind of Vim keybindings support exist:
 * :white_check_mark: - built-in support (possibly via a setting)
 * :heavy_plus_sign: - via addon/extension
+* ~strikethrough~: deprecated or unsupported software

 Terminology:
 * [TUI](https://itlaw.fandom.com/wiki/Text_user_interface) - Text User Interface